dronefreak/VisDrone-dataset-python-toolkit/README.md

 For replicating these results, please clone this repository and just execute:
 `python3 vis-drone-faster-rcnn.py`.
 This code is meant for static images and will save the output to the same directory.
 A sample trained model is provided in the `inference_graph` directory.

+For now, the code `convertVis_to_xml.py` creates two new folders and puts the data in them, but this can be changed by altering the write folders in the code.
+This should be customized as per needs of the user.
+Thank you and happy coding !!!

 ## References

 https://github.com/VisDrone/VisDrone-Dataset